IMSDcrueoft/LoxFlux/README.md

   - `isStringBuilder`: Verifies if a value is a stringBuilder.
   - `isNumber`: Verifies whether a value is a number.
   - `isBoolean`: Verifies whether a value is true|false.
-  - `type`: Returns the string of item's subdivision type.

 These functions are particularly useful for runtime type validation and debugging, allowing developers to write robust and error-resistant code.